Improve Composition by Using a Phone

 Even sensor size will make a difference because they have the effect of altering focal length and depth of field.

 The only way to be creative with the settings is to first learn what each do so they can be put together correctly for what you want the photo to look like.
-There’s only 5 setting controls on a camera that are vital in my opinion and I’ll guide you through them and their uses in the Ultimate Beginners Course if you’re confused by all this.
+There’s only 5 setting controls on a camera that are vital in my opinion and I’ll guide you through them and their uses in the Masterclass in Photography if you’re confused by all this.

 Composition is controlled by arms, legs, hands, knees and where you stand, sit or lay down, that’s all.
 Like everything we want to get good at it tales a little knowledge - and a lot of practise.
 And what better way to practise and improve composition that with the one camera most of us have with us all the time.
 Our phones.